Harsha-2849/Netflix-Gpt/README.md

 * Create SignIn/SignUp Form
 * Implement Sign in User Api
 * Created Redux Store with UserSlice
+* Bugfix Sign up User Display name and Profile picture Update
+* Bugfix if the user  is not logged in redirect /browse to login page  and vice-versa
+* Unsubscribe to the on onAuthStateChanged callback

 * onAuthStateChanged()  is a Firebase Authentication listener that monitors the user's login state.
 It automatically triggers a callback whenever the user's authentication status changes (i.e., they sign in, sign out, or their session is restored).